Find a Part Now

 Transmission (mechanical device)

-A transmission (also called a gearbox) is a mechanical device which uses a gear set—two or more gears working together—to change the speed or direction of rotation in a machine.
-Many transmissions have multiple gear ratios, but there are also transmissions that use a single fixed-gear ratio.
+A transmission (also called a gearbox) is a mechanical device which uses a gear set—two or more gears working together—to change the speed, direction of rotation, or torque multiplication/reduction in a machine.

-Most currently-produced passenger cars with gasoline or diesel engines use transmissions with 5–8 forward gear ratios and one reverse gear ratio.
-Electric vehicles typically use a single-speed or two-speed transmission.
+Most currently-produced passenger cars with gasoline or diesel engines use transmissions with 4–10 forward gear ratios (also called speeds) and one reverse gear ratio.
+Electric vehicles typically use a fixed-gear or two-speed transmission with no reverse gear ratio.

 Fixed-ratio